 |Effective Date:||February 17, 2011|

-This policy applies to all UNCSA technology users, including faculty, staff and students.
+This regulation applies to all UNCSA technology users, including faculty, staff and students.

 A. “Broadcast” means transmission of a message to a significant number of computer accounts on a UNCSA server or servers.

 B. “Official UNCSA Website” means any World Wide Web address that is sponsored or endorsed or created on authority of a UNCSA department or administrative unit.
 Websites on UNCSA servers are either “UNCSA websites” or unofficial websites.